ScottDuane/ConfigChallenge/README.md

 # Config Challenge

-This is demo code for a coding challenge that asked me to write a function that takes in a `config` file, parses it using a particular set of standard `.INI` or `.conf` file rules, and return an object that can be queried thereafter.
+This is demo code for a coding challenge that asked me to write a function that takes in a `config` file, parses it using a particular set of standard `.INI` or `.conf` file rules, and returns an object that can be queried thereafter.

 ## Instructions for Use